cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-3.md

 > This command is useful for counting the lines or files that contain a specified string pattern.
 I learned about it from the [DigitalOcean website : https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix).

 **Example #1**
->In this example, suppose I use `grep -c "WhereToGo` to find how many files contain the string "WhereToGo" in their titles to assess how many files I would need to skim beofre finally deciding where to travel to.
+>In this example, suppose I use `grep -c "WhereToGo` to find how many files contain the string "WhereToGo" in their titles to assess how many files I would need to skim before finally deciding where to travel to.

 ```
 [cs15lwi23abi@ieng6-203]:docsearch:516$ grep -c "WhereToGo" find-results.txt